Scicom-AI-Enterprise-Organization/llm-benchmaxxing/README.md

-# Benchmaxxing
+# LLM-Benchmaq

-Seamless scripts for LLM performance benchmaxxing.
+Seamless scripts for LLM performance benchmarking, written in Northern Malaysia slang, with end 'k' sounds replaced by a 'q' sound.

 ## Supported Engines